Stacking of charge-density waves in 2H-NbSe$_2$ bilayers

 While the order of the lowest lying states does not change between GGA and GGA+DF, their relative energies depend on them.
 Table~\ref{cdw-enhi:tab} demonstrates that in both the monolayer 1H-NbSe$_2$ and bilayer 2H-NbSe$_2$ the stability of the CDWs increases when the vdW corrections are considered, as a consequence of the reduced inter-layer distances.
 The larger orbital overlap also increases the energy differences between the various blends and displacements, as expected.
 Interestingly, the mixed blends are not particularly disfavored by this mechanism, despite the reduced coherence of their chemical bonds.

 Concerning the differences between monolayer and bilayer, Table~\ref{cdw-enhi:tab} shows that the stability of the CDW with respect to the normal phase is stronger in the former.
 This is consistent with existing observations on the trend of the critical temperature with respect to layer thickness~\cite{xi_xx-nnano2015,lin_dj-ncomm2020}, albeit there is still an on-going controversy regarding the role played by substrate and sample preparation~\cite{ugeda-nphys2016,lin_dj-ncomm2020,bianco_PRL_2020, dreher_ACSNANO_2021,lin_NL_2022}.
 Intuitively, the higher critical temperature observed in the bilayer can be rationalized in terms of inter-layer coupling, as the larger coherence of the Se-Se inter-layer bonds in the normal phase increases its stability with respect to CDW state, which has a larger periodicity~\cite{lin_dj-ncomm2020}.
-Regarding the landscape of excited states, the energy difference between the HC and CC structures for the 1H-NbSe$_2$ monolayer amounts to 0.509 (1.427) meV/f.u. in GGA (GGA+DF).
-This value can be compared with the energy difference between the HC--HC$_{S_3}$ and CC--CC$_{S_2}$ structures for the 2H-NbSe$_2$ bilayer, which amounts to 0.484 (1.031) meV/f.u.
+Regarding the landscape of excited states, the energy difference between the HC and CC structures for the 1H-NbSe$_2$ monolayer amounts to 0.51 (1.43) meV/f.u. in GGA (GGA+DF).
+This value can be compared with the energy difference between the HC--HC$_{S_3}$ and CC--CC$_{S_2}$ structures for the 2H-NbSe$_2$ bilayer, which amounts to 0.48 (1.03) meV/f.u.
 This reduction is less trivial to explain without implying a direct decrease of the instability associated to the electron-phonon coupling, in accordance with the analysis by Xi {\it{et al.}}~\cite{xi_xx-nnano2015}.
 As a result of the weaker strength of the CDWs as well as the increased number of degrees of freedom, the energy landscape reported in Table~\ref{cdw-enhi:tab} shows that the excited states are much closer to the ground state in the 2H-NbSe$_2$ bilayer than in the 1H-NbSe$_2$ monolayer.